IsaacScript/isaacscript/docs/basic-javascript.md

 title: Basic JavaScript/TypeScript
 ---

-If you have never programmed anything in JavaScript before, then before plunging into creating a mod, it might be a good idea to first set aside an hour or so and follow a basic JavaScript tutorial.
+If you have never programmed anything in JavaScript before, then it might be a good idea to follow a basic JavaScript tutorial before you start working on a mod.
 As they say, you have to learn to walk before you can learn to run.
 There are plenty of online resources out there - just use Google and find something you like.
+Teaching you how to program well in JavaScript is beyond the scope of this article.

 TypeScript is 99% the same as JavaScript.
 It is a "superset" language, meaning that TypeScript just adds some extra things on top of JavaScript.